BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/configuration/index.md

 @link:[The `fusion` section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L40){ open=new } of the configuration defines the fusion configuration.

+## Projections configuration

+Projections in Nexus Delta are asynchronous processes that can replay the event log and process this information.
+For more information on projections, please refer to the @ref:[Architecture page](../../../delta/architecture.md).

+@link:[The `projections` section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L281) of the configuration allows to configure the projections.

+In case of failure in a projection, Nexus Delta records the failure information inside the `public.failed_elem_logs` PostgreSQL table, which can be used for analysis, and ultimately resolution of the failures.
+The configuration allows to set how long the failure information is stored for (`app.projections.failed-elem-ttl`), and how often the projection deleting the expired failures is awoken (`app.projections.delete-expired-every`).

 ## Plugins configuration

 Since 1.5.0, Nexus Delta supports plugins.
 Jar files present inside the local directory defined by the `DELTA_PLUGINS` environment variable are loaded as plugins into the Delta service.